Urigo/merge-graphql-schemas/README.md

 ```
 When using the `fileLoader` function you can also implement your type definitions using `.graphql` or `.graphqls` files.

 > The `fileLoader` function will by default ignore files named `index.js`.
-This allow you to create your index file inside the actual types folder if desired.
+This allows you to create your index file inside the actual types folder if desired.

 ```graphql
 # ./graphql/types/clientType.graphql